 Each language program offers opportunities for students to spend time overseas.
 Year 10/11 students may spend 3 weeks with a partner school extending their communicative skills.

 A wide range of support is available to students requiring additional assistance with English.
 Students in Years 7 & 8 are assessed and their progress is monitored and supported where required.
 In Years 9 & 10 students are able to join a special elective course.
-In Years 11 & 12 ESL English classes are available for eligible students.
-In addition, students are able to work in small tutorial groups with the ESL teachers on areas of particular concern.
+In Years 11 & 12 EAL/D English classes are available for eligible students.
+In addition, support staff (SLSOs) are employed to work directly with students new to the country in their first language.
+They visit lessons across the curriculum and translate material when needed.

 NESB